mbjoseph/intro-r/README.md

-# Introduction to R resources
+# Introduction to R

 This repository contains materials for introducing scientists to R programming.
-All scripts are in the R directory.
+All scripts are in the `R/` directory.
 Data files are in the `data/` directory.
-All of the data, and many of the scripts are from or based on the Software Carpentry introduction to R materials.
+All of the data, and many of the scripts are from or based on the [Software Carpentry introduction to R](http://swcarpentry.github.io/r-novice-inflammation/) materials.

+## Prerequisites

+This assumes that the following are installed:

+- R
+- Rstudio
+- testthat
+- dplyr
+- tidyr
+- ggplot2

 ## Contents: